Best Land Rover Lease Deals & Specials

 Edmunds makes it easy to calculate lease rates for Land Rover and find great deals on leases near you.

 Land Rover SUV models are popular for their added flexibility, and Land Rover SUV leases are one way to get a deal on your monthly payment.
-Save money by checking out lease offers near you on Land Rover SUVs like the 2025 Land Rover Range Rover and 2025 Land Rover Defender.
+Save money by checking out lease offers near you on Land Rover SUVs like the 2025 Land Rover Discovery and 2025 Land Rover Defender.

 For well-qualified lessees, signing a lease can be a great financing alternative.
 Your Land Rover dealer can tell you about in-house financing options that may be advantageous.
 And you may not know it, but you can often get similar discounts on dealer stock when you purchase, so you won't be leaving any savings on the table.
 Remember that a lease deal you see on another site likely excludes taxes and fees, so make sure you do your math when evaluating other offers.
 The total price can also change if you're a low-mileage driver, or expect to drive excess miles over the typical 12,000 per year.